• Skip to primary navigation

 1. Pour in the hot coffee/water–slowly and carefully since it is very hot!
 I recommend scraping your bowl again at this stage just to make sure nothing is hiding on the bottom or sides.
 It’s important that the batter be smooth and uniform so that it bakes evenly.

 2. Divide the batter into your pans and bake.
-I love using parchment circles on the bottom of my pans (in addition to greasing/flouring them) to ensure there will be no sticking when it’s time to remove the cakes from the pans.
+I recommend using circles of cut out parchment paper on the bottom of my pans (in addition to greasing/flouring them) to ensure there will be no sticking when it’s time to remove the cakes from the pans.

 Three photos showing cake layers cooling, being leveled, and being frosted.